anjeta/SUSCOMP-2025-LABS/week9-cloud-emissions/README.md

 #### CPU measurements

 On the other hand, Colab does not expose CPU power, so we will estimate CPU energy using CPU utilisation and `psutil.cpu_percent()`.
 We will also estimate CPU power consumption based on the allocated CPU model.

-## Taking good measurements

-1. Isolation - Avoid performing tasks that download data inside the measurement window.
-Uploads, downloads, and print-heavy output will skew energy readings.

-2. Overhead - The logger runs in a Python thread.
-This adds a small but constant overhead, so repeat your tests and take the average.

-3. What we miss -  Colab does not expose DRAM power, NVMe/SSD power, and CPU package components are not visible via utilisation.
-Take this into account when writing your report.

-4. Repeating tests - Run each test 3 times, record all runs, report mean and standard deviation.

 ## Task